OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

   # ligand_B + solvent
   ligand_B_solvent = openfe.ChemicalSystem(components={'ligand': ligand_B, 'solvent': solvent})

-For a protein-membrane complex, the `ligand_A_complex` with a :class:`.ProteinMembraneComponent` while a :class:`.SolventComponent` would not be required:
+For a protein-membrane complex, the `ligand_A_complex` would instead use a :class:`.ProteinMembraneComponent`, and a :class:`.SolventComponent` would not be required:

 ::